marian42/mesh_to_sdf/README.md

 - See *common parameters* for the remaining parameters

 Returns
-- `points`: an N ✕ 3 numpy array containing the sample points
+- an (N, 3) numpy array containing the sample points
-- `sdf`: a numpy array of size N with the corresponding SDF values
+- a numpy array of size N with the corresponding SDF values

+Returns additionally if `return_gradients` is `True`:
+- an (N, 3) numpy array containing the gradients

 ## get_surface_point_cloud